-Study suggests potential association between soy formula and seizures in children with autismMarch 13th, 2014 by David Tenenbaum in Neuroscience /
+Study suggests potential association between soy formula and seizures in children with autismMarch 13, 2014 by David Tenenbaum in Medicine & Health / Neuroscience

 A University of Wisconsin-Madison researcher has detected a higher rate of seizures among children with autism who were fed infant formula containing soy protein rather than milk protein.